Peter Pan (1953 film): Production delays

-Following the bombing of Pearl Harbor on December 7, 1941, the United States military took control of the studio and commissioned Walt Disney Productions to produce training and war propaganda films, thus pre-production work on Peter Pan and Alice in Wonderland (1951) was shelved.
-Aside from The Wind in the Willows (1949), the Bank of America allowed for production on Peter Pan to continue during World War II.
+By 1941, the basic story structure of Peter Pan was completed, but later that year, following the bombing of Pearl Harbor, the United States military took control of Walt Disney Productions.
+It commissioned the studio to produce training and war propaganda films, thus pre-production work on Peter Pan, as well as on Alice in Wonderland (1951), was suspended.
+However, the Bank of America allowed for production on Peter Pan, along with The Wind in the Willows (1949), to continue during World War II.
 After the war had ended, pre-production of the film resumed with Jack Kinney as director.
 At the time, Kinney had considered leaving Walt Disney Productions for the Metro-Goldwyn-Mayer cartoon studio, but wartime restrictions prevented it.
-Because he did not want Kinney to get out of his contract, Disney appointed Kinney to direct Peter Pan.
+Since he did not want Kinney to get out of his contract, Disney appointed Kinney to direct Peter Pan.

 Impatient with the delays, Disney asked Kinney to work on sequences consecutively rather than finishing the entire script before it was storyboarded, so that a scene would be approved at a morning story meeting and then immediately put into development.
 Six months later, during a storyboard meeting, Kinney presented a two-and-a-half-hour presentation, during which Disney sat silently and then stated, "You know, I've been thinking about Cinderella."